NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 As already mentioned, many satillite apps/games/websites will plug into Our World using the OASIS API.
 They can choose to just share the central avatar/profile and the karma system or they can choose to also define the 2D Sprite or 3D object that will appear in Our World at the geolocation specified thrugh the API.
 This will be the visual representation of the app/game/website/organisation and when the player either walks into or interacts with (click, touch, etc) it will display info and meta data passed through the API.
 The player can then choose to launch the app/game/website from within Our World.

-A list of possible apps/games/websites can be found below:
+A list of of possible early adopters can be found below:

 * Noomap
 * Seeds